-When providing services to clients, career professionals strive to work only in settings where they can reasonably ensure client privacy.
-When such a setting is not possible, career professionals discuss the limitations of the setting and seek the client's consent to proceed.
-If the client does not wish to proceed with service in that setting, the career professional offers (where possible and available) alternative options and/or a referral to another career professional.
+When providing services to clients, career development professionals strive to work only in settings (in person or online) where they can reasonably ensure client privacy.
+When such a setting is not possible, career development professionals discuss the limitations of the setting and seek the client's consent to proceed.
+If the client does not wish to proceed with service in that setting, the career development professional offers (where possible and available) alternative options and/or a referral to another career development professional.

-When conferring with another professional, career professionals discuss confidential information only in settings in which they can reasonably ensure client privacy.
+When conferring with another professional, career development professionals discuss confidential information only in settings in which they can reasonably ensure client privacy.